 Are Clumber Spaniels Good with Kids?
 Clumber Spaniels adore the children of their pack when they know them from puppyhood.
 But this burly dog may bowl over young children during rambunctious play, so she fits best in a home with older children.

 Are Clumber Spaniels Good with Other Pets?
-Clumbers enjoy the company of other dogs they've been raised with and may tolerate the family cat as long as the feline is a respectful housemate.
+Clumbers enjoy the company of other dogs with whom they've been raised, and may tolerate the family cat as long as the feline is a respectful housemate.
 Because of their strong prey drive, the breed is not a wise choice for homes with small pets.

 Clumber Spaniels are cautious of strangers and protective of their territory.

 Are Clumber Spaniels Good Guard Dogs?
 Clumber Spaniels will likely bark when people approach the house but will settle down quickly when they get the 'all clear' from their owners.